Indoor Air Quality Assessments

 Although it is possible to humidify the indoor air in your office through the use of portable humidifiers, Environmental Health and Safety discourages this practice for the following reasons:

 If indoor moisture levels (relative humidity) rise above a certain level, fungi and bacteria may begin to grow, causing very real indoor air quality problems.
 Often, humidifiers are not maintained in accordance with manufacturer’s specifications.
 The water reservoir in these humidifiers may then become an incubator for bacteria and fungi.

 Other factors that may influence the perception of poor indoor air quality include, but are not limited to:

-- Improper workplace ergonomic design
+- Improper workplace design

 - Poor or inadequate lighting

 - AIHA’s Indoor Environmental Quality Information

 - NIOSH’s Selected Topics on Indoor Environmental Quality

 - ASHRAE’s Position Document regarding Indoor Air Quality

 - WHO Information on Health Effects of Air Pollution